Planting "leggy" tomatoes..

 better branching and ultimately a bushier plant with more flowers

 later in fall.
-By pinching annual flowers, such as impatiens, you
+By pinching annual flowers, such as impatiens,

 may loose a few flowersnow, but in a few weeks you'll be rewarded